mikedonnici/pubmed/README.md

 }
 ```

-Armed with limited set of IDs further queries are required to fetch the rest of the IDs.
-Additional queries are then required to fetch the actual article summaries.
-This means wrangling the batches of queries in the code.
+This `esearch` query returns a limited set of IDs so further queries are required to fetch the rest.
+Article summaries can then be fetched (in batches) by performing an `efetch` query.

-However, there is a better way!
-With a slight modification to the initial search query Pubmed will cache the entire result set allowing subsets to be retrieved as required.
+Pubmed can also cache the entire result set allowing subsets to be retrieved on subsequent requests.
+This reduces a bit of batch wrangling and only required one additional param on the `esearch` query:

-A new param is added to the request url - `userhistory=y`.
-This will tell Pubmed to store the results for subsequent retrieval.
+- `userhistory=y`

 `retstart` and `retmax` can be removed as they are irrelevant for the next step, and will just default to 0 and 20 respectively.